The trail through Middle and Left Boneyard is complete!

 This is an area set away from everyone else except for those who are actively looking to climb and a place that will easily challenge someone climbing at any grade level.

-Directly, just after this you will see a small state maintained, cleared, and graveled pull-off on the left side of the shoulder of the road.
-Pull off here.
+Leave out of GHSP and turn right.
+Find the pull off on the left and head uphill following specific boulderfield access/directions in the GHSP Bouldering Guidebook, or GHSP's Rakkup Guidebook App.
 If this parking is crowded keep driving to Left Boneyard/AVP.
 If that is all filled, turn around and drive into GHSP for hundreds of other boulders.
-Donít be a jerk and hurt access please!
+Donít be a jerk and help maintain continued boulderfield access please!

 such a fun boulder problem...Sit start under the belly of the blade, low, on the obvious ledge and crack.fire up to the shallow, small crimp rail. then dynamically to the larger rail above. work right to another diagonal rail and shoot to the lip for a fantastic ledge top out, just right of the tree.(same top out as "cannonade")Trying to keep in the same ballpark as the other seafaring names in the area, I chose "Billy Budd" which is a classic Herman Melville novel about a young sailor....[more]Browse More Classics in VA